Deadly Coronavirus Might Have Originated In A Chinese Government Laboratory

-The origins of the deadly coronavirus may have taken a new turn after scientists accused a governmental research laboratory in China as the true source of the disease, according to The Daily Mail.
-The accusations pose new implications and culpability for the epidemic, which has already claimed the lives of 1,669 people and infected 69,000 others and is spreading across the globe.
+The origins of the deadly coronavirus may be different than initially thought, after scientists accused a governmental research laboratory in China as the true source of the disease, according to Daily Mail.
+The accusations pose new implications and culpability for the epidemic, which has already claimed the lives of 1,669 people and infected 69,000 others while it spreads across the globe.

-It had originally been thought that the contagion originated at a fish market in the city of Wuhan known as Huanan Seafood Market.
+It had originally been thought that the contagion originated at a fish market known as Huanan Seafood Market in the city of Wuhan.
 Investigators later discovered that the popular shopping center was found to have been selling contraband animals, such as bats and wolves, in addition to its namesake seafood.
-Many scientists believed that the virus had jumped from one such exotic animal — with the most popular hypothesis blaming bats.
+Many scientists believed that the virus had jumped from one such exotic animal, with the most popular hypothesis blaming bats.

-However, researchers claimed in a shocking new report from the Beijing-sponsored South China University of Technology that the more likely culprit was a governmental laboratory located just 300 meters from the fish market.
+However, researchers claimed in a shocking new report from the Beijing-sponsored South China University of Technology that the more likely culprit was a governmental laboratory located just 300 yards from the fish market.

 In the paper, scientists alleged that the Wuhan Center for Disease Control (WHCDC) kept hundreds of disease-ridden bats in the lab and had been conducting experiments on the animals.
-The paper also claimed that researchers had possibly been infected by the bats, with one employee described as having “blood of bat was on his skin” after one of the animals attacked him.
+The paper also claimed that researchers had possibly been infected by the bats, with one employee described as having “blood of bat…on his skin” after one of the animals attacked him.

-The paper also cited the fact that the type of bat that was believed to have originally sourced the virus was not native to Wuhan’s Hubei province, and instead lived over 600 miles away.
+The paper also cited the fact that the type of bat believed to have originally sourced the virus was not native to Wuhan’s Hubei province, and instead lived over 600 miles away.
 However, it was the species that was used in the WHCDC.

 “Genome sequences from patients were 96% or 89% identical to the Bat CoV ZC45 coronavirus originally found in Rhinolophus affinis (intermediate horseshoe bat),” the document claimed.